 - The the big Pictures.
 Value is the gain to be made from fixing the debt.
 This may be a business impact of increased usability or better adoption, or it may be technical value in increased velocity, improved agility or reduced support costs.

-Most of the Salesforce implementations are following Pro methodology, especially using the most powerful framework ‘Scrum’.
+Most of the Salesforce implementations are following the Pro methodology, especially using the most powerful framework, Scrum.
 To avoid being overwhelmed, it’s important to create a backlog.
 This can be captured like you do it by creating user stories that list the specific areas that need to be addressed.
 In order to get a holistic overview.
 Invest in improvements technical debt alongside new delivery.

 We always focus on developing new features but forget to resolve the technical debt.
 So it is very important to prioritize your technical backlog and create a plan to clean up.
-Some little technical debt is acceptable but make a loss of all high-priority debt builds up in the platform which may introduce the performance of the platform slows down.
+Some little technical debt is acceptable, but making a loss of all high-priority debt builds up in the platform, which may slow down the performance of the platform.
 So make some space for technical debt in your sprint planning and development.

 Most effective delivery teams spend 20 to 30% of their time on long-term improvements to the solution.